 An Android device can determine its own location in a number of ways.
-The most accurate method-within a few meters-is through the satellites that make up the GPS maintained by the US government.
-You won't get a reading, however, if you're inside and there are skyscrapers or other objects in the way; you need a clear path to at least three satellites in the system.
+The most accurate method-within a few meters-is through the GPS satellites.
+You won't get a reading, however, if you're inside or there are skyscrapers or other obstructions around you; you need a clear path to at least three satellites in the system.

 If GPS isn't available or the user has disabled it, the device can obtain its position through a wireless network.
-You have to be near a WiFi router, of course, and the position reading you'll get is the latitude/longitude of that WiFi station.
+You must be near a WiFi router, of course, and the position reading you'll get is the latitude/longitude of that WiFi station